kakomimasu/client-js/README.md

-# client-js
-Kakomimasu client for JavaScript
+# Kakomimasu client for JavaScript